atolab/zenoh-web/content/docs/migration_1.0/Concepts.md

 ## Pull Subscribers have been removed

-The concept of a pull subscriber no longer exists in Zenoh, However, when creating a `Subscriber`, it may be the case that developers only care about the latest data and want to discard the oldest data.
+The concept of a pull subscriber no longer exists in Zenoh.
+However, when creating a `Subscriber`, it may be the case that developers only care about the latest data and want to discard the oldest data.
-We can use `RingChannel` to get similar behaviour.
+The `RingChannel` can be used to get a similar behaviour.
-This contrasts a `FIFOChannel` which is the default channel type used internally in Subscribers You can take a look at examples of usage in any language’s examples/z_pull.x
+This contrasts with the `FIFOChannel`, the default channel type used internally in Subscribers, which drops new message once its buffer is full.
+You can take a look at examples of usage in any language’s examples/z_pull.x

 ## Timestamps
 Previously we exposed a function to generate timestamps outside of a session.
-Due to our efforts in storage replication logic and, users will now have to generate timestamps from a session, with the timestamp inheriting the `ZenohID` of the session.
+Due, in part, to our efforts to improve the storage replication logic, users will now have to generate timestamps from a session, with the timestamp inheriting the `ZenohID` of the session.

 This will affect user-created plugins and applications that need to generate timestamps in their Storage and sending of data.
-⚠️ Note: Timestamps are important for Storage Alignment and Replication.
+⚠️ Note: Timestamps are important for Storage Alignment (a.k.a.
+Replication).
 Data stored in Data bases must include a Timestamp to be properly aligned across Data Stores by Zenoh.
 The `timestamping` configuration option must also be enabled for this.

 ## Plugins